-As Figure 1 and Table 1 indicate, the Jersey House Price Index had been essentially flat during the eighteen month period from mid-2008 to the end of 2009.
+As Figure 1 and Table 1 indicate, the Jersey House Price Index was essentially flat during the eighteen month period from mid-2008 to the end of 2009.
+The first six months of 2010 then saw property prices fall, by 5% on average.